tjdraper/tjdraper.com-v7/src/content/blog/2023/11/06/incidental-duplication.md

 ## DRYing things out

 I am now primarily a back-end engineer working most often in PHP, but I started out in HTML and CSS.
-While creating sites with HTML and CSS I quickly discovered that I had to do a lot of HTML code duplication across those static HTML files.
-This prompted me to look into PHP where I could use PHP's `include` feature to abstract the duplicated parts of pages into single files and then `include` them on the various pages.
+While creating sites with HTML and CSS, I quickly discovered that I had to do a lot of HTML code duplication across those static HTML files.
+This prompted me to look into PHP, where I could use PHP's `include` feature to abstract the duplicated parts of pages into single files and then `include` them on the various pages.
 That provided a single source of truth for, say, the main navigation of the site, or the footer.

 By pulling content from some single source files into several other pages, I had created a very basic abstraction that de-duplicated the knowledge and code that was previously duplicated.